masasam/emacs-easy-hugo/README.md

 If you want deploy hugo at Amazon S3, please install AWS CLI and set easy-hugo-amazon-s3-bucket-name.

 	(setq easy-hugo-amazon-s3-bucket-name "your-amazon-s3-bucket-name")

+If you want deploy hugo at Google Cloud Storage, please install Google Cloud SDK and set easy-hugo-google-cloud-storage-bucket-name.

+	(setq easy-hugo-google-cloud-storage-bucket-name "your-google-cloud-storage-bucket-name")

 When writing blog with rst-mode at .rst file or web-mode at .html file, "C-c C-e" keys are duplicated so please use other keys.